Ethical-batch-32/cw1-johnkarki288/README.md

 All the given php files are in use and linked with each other.

 This is a fully responsive website.
+If you want the whole full codes with images.
+You can get it in hospital.zip file.

 Youtube Link - https://youtu.be/3uBsksWT5lU